 A Care-Giver pass would allow them to come in with the kids but they can only come in with those they are caring for.
 Caregivers are not allowed to bring in guests.

-Children who live in the house hold up to the age of 22 are allowed on membership accounts.
+Children who live in the household need to provide proof of address after the age of 18.

 If you as the Homeowner send in a Transfer of Rights signing your rights of use over to the renter they can use the Clubhouse but you will no longer be able to.
 If you want to retain your rights of usage to the facility, your renter can purchase a Patron Membership.